Tile Numbers of Knot Corner Mosaics: Links With Small Corner Tile Numbers

+The following lemma, which describes what elements of $\mathscr M_C^L$ do and don't look like locally, is invaluable and will be used many times in the course of the classification.

-\begin{lemma} Let $L$ be unknot-free and let $M \in \mathscr M_L^C$.
-Then all of the following hold mod rotation. \begin{itemize} \item $M$ does not contain any of the subarrays depicted in Figure \ref{fig:canthappen}. \item If $M$ has an instance of $T_2$, the tile below it is empty. \item If the subarray depicted in Figure \ref{fig:middleist5} occurs in $M$, the middle tile is $T_5$. \end{itemize} Additionally, we can choose $M \in \mathscr M_L^C$ such that the subarray in Figure \ref{fig:neednothappen} does not occur mod rotation.
+\begin{lemma} Let $L$ have no unlinked, unknotted components and let $M \in \mathscr M_C^L$.
+Then mod rotation and reflection, \begin{enumerate} \item $M$ does not contain any of the subarrays depicted in Figure \ref{fig:canthappen}, \item If $M$ has an instance of $T_2$, the tile below it is empty, \item If the subarray depicted in Figure \ref{fig:middleist5} occurs in $M$, the middle tile is $T_5$. \end{enumerate} Additionally, there exists a corner mosaic in $\mathscr M_C^L$ such that the subarrays in Figure \ref{fig:neednothappen} don't occur mod rotation and reflection.

 \end{lemma}